 With good work come with several challenges were encountered in the process and event execution.

 • Inadequate Funding.

-It was a big challenge as the organization didn’t have staff with skills of communication, marketing, and fundraising campaign skill to raise money to support the event since it was doing the very first of this kind event in 2021 following the COVID-19 pandemic lockdown where most companies that would have sponsored it were not operational.
+One of our biggest challenges as the organization are lack of staff with skills of communication, marketing, and fundraising campaign skill to raise money to support the event since it was doing the very first of this kind event in 2021 following the COVID-19 pandemic lockdown where most companies that would have sponsored it were not operational.